PlummersSoftwareLLC/Primes/PrimeCPP/solution_3/README.md

 *Deviation*: It does use the base algorithm but due to compile time optimization, a lot of the actual calculation does not happen at runtime

+*Faithfulness*: Since the buffer size is fixed, it is [not considered faithful](https://github.com/PlummersSoftwareLLC/Primes/pull/274).

-Note: this solution is limited to numbers up to around 50,000,000 (stack size limit on Mac OS it seems).
+*Note*: this solution is limited to numbers up to around 50,000,000 (stack size limit on Mac OS it seems).

 ## Run instructions